Self-paced | K-8 Grade Teachers | 8 Modules

 Participants work in a crew of 4 teachers.
-Each crew meets once per week to work through a number of activities together.
+Each crew meets once per module to work through a number of activities together.
 Crews are made up of educators that teach in the same school or district and have easy access to a common meetup location.
-Crew members will also spend additional time every week working on independent projects.
+Crew members will also spend additional time every module working on independent projects.
 All projects, activities, and learning are directly applicable to educators working with K-8 students.
-The expected time commitment is 2-3 hours per week (including both crew and solo time).
+The expected time commitment is 2-3 hours per module (including both crew and solo time).

-As part of the course, participants receive a weekly package containing all of the materials needed for the course.
+As part of the course, participants receive a package for each module containing all of the materials needed for the course.
 This includes an Ozobot, Makey Makey, Micro:Bit, books, materials, and other fun stuff!
-That's a $250 value included in the price of the course!
+That's a $1000 value included in the price of the course!

 Solo Time and Group Activities

-This course must be taken in a group of 4 participants that can physically meet on a weekly basis.
+This course must be taken in a group of 4 participants that can physically meet to complete module activities together.